-Tainan was established in 1624 by the Dutch East Indian Company.
-It was the first walled city in Taiwan and was also the place of origin of the name “Taiwan.”
 Today, Tainan has 34 districts; they were formerly under Tainan City and Tainan County under Tainan Provincial Government but came under Tainan City’s jurisdiction when Tainan was made a special municipality in 2010.
-As of 2018, the population of Tainan is around 1.88 million with an area around 259 square kilometers.
+Today, Tainan covers nearly 260 square kilometers and is home to nearly 1.9 million people.

-Tainan is also famed for its many reasonably priced, and delicious must-try snacks.
-The city’s food was once recommended by the renowned travel guide the Michelin Green Guide.
-Fresh and tasty beef soup, rice cake with dried fish and braised pork on top or aromatic steamed rice cake, etc., are unique staple foods and old-time snacks that are part of the foundation of Tainan’s gastronomic culture and bear the historical memories of 4 centuries.
+Tainan is also famous for its street food scene, and is one of the few instances of street snacks to earn a mention in the Michelin Green Guide.
+Dishes unique to or originating from Tainan include fresh and tasty beef soup, rice cakes with dried fish and braised pork on top or aromatic steamed rice cake.
+These delicacies are part of the foundation of Tainan’s gastronomic culture and bear the historical memories of four centuries.